TutorialDoctor/Software_Development/More-Info/Database Tutorial Draft.md

 - customer question and clerk retrieval = query (do you have.. can you stock ...)

 ## Tutorial (WIP)
-A **database** is like a store or **warehouse** where things are stored.Every store/warehouse usually stores their things in a relational sort of way.
+A **database** is like a store or **warehouse** where things are stored.
+Every store/warehouse usually stores their things in a relational sort of way.
 The housewares section of the store stores things related to "things in a house."
 The grocery section of the store/warehouse stores things related to "editable items."
 A database where things are related to other things is called a **Relational Database**.

 If the database is the store, the **staff** is the **Database Management System** (DBMS).
 The staff manages the database by adding to, taking from, and updating the things in the database.

 **SQL** is a relational database that stores data in tables.
-Tables are like the shelf columns in a store.
+Tables are like the shelf columns in a store, or like tables in an outdoor marketplace.
+One table might store fruit for sell, while another might store birds for sell.

+A customer walks into the store and says, "Will you get me a regular banana that is cheaper than $2.00?"
+The customer has just made a **query** - a **precise request** for data - to **retrieve** data from a database.

+Another customer says, "Please stock this item for my next visit."
+This customer has just made a query for data to be **inserted** into the database.

+If your boss walked up to you and told you to, "Switch those apples out for melons, the season is changing," then that would be a query too, and it is a request to **update** data in the database.

+To clarify, when you enter text into Google's search field, you are entering a query (a precise request for data) from Google's database.
+You have entered a "**web search query**."

 ## Example
 - database : Walmart